kredati/cin2999f21/reverse_timeline.md

 * A completed dissertation.
 * Two journal articles, the closer to published the better.
 One should be a dissertation chapter, one your best seminar paper from coursework.
 * Three conference presentations, at least two of which are at major conferences, at least one of which should be at SCMS.
-* A single book review.
+* A single book review (and not more—also, this is optional).
 * A plan for revising your dissertation into a book.
 * A fantasy of a research trajectory for your tenure-track experience.
 * A portfolio for the job market, which includes: